Get us in your inbox

 • price 2 of 4

-Perfect for campus visits, this hotel neighbors nearby University of Penn, Drexel University and University of the Sciences.
-For summertime stays, take a dip in the heated outdoor pool.
-Grab a bite on the hotel’s ground-floor Chinese restaurant, Sang Kee Noodle House.
-Close enough to 34th Street SEPTA station and 30th Street Station, getting to and from Center City (and beyond) is a breeze.
-Expect all the usual amenities, like free wifi and a fitness center.
+Perfect for campus visits, this hotel neighbors nearby University of Pennsylvania, Drexel University, and University of the Sciences.
+Take a dip in the heated outdoor pool when weather permits, and be sure to grab a bite in the hotel’s ground-floor Chinese restaurant, Sang Kee Noodle House.
+Getting to and from Center City (and beyond) from this Sheraton location is a breeze thanks to its proximity to both 34th Street SEPTA station and 30th Street Station.
+Expect all the usual amenities, like free Wi-Fi and a fitness center, done well.

 • Hotels